Missile approach warning system: Functional requirements

 Accurate azimuth and elevation angle of attack (AOA) information can be another very important requirement.
 Directional IR counter measures (DIRCM) systems depend on MAW systems for accurate enough initial pointing (about two degrees) to ensure that the DIRCM acquires and engages incoming missiles timely and successfully.

 Accurate AOA is also important in deciding the dispensing direction of the counter measure decoys (flares).
 It is vital to avoid the situation where the platform and the dispensed decoys both remain within the instantaneous field of view (IFoV) of incoming missiles.
 In situations like that missiles could very well, once they pass the decoys, still hit the platform.
 This is of particular importance where separation between the decoys and the platform takes too long as is the case with slow flying aircraft.

 Accurate AOA is further important where the platform should preferably maneuver when dispensing decoys to increase the miss distance.
 This is more applicable to fast jets where their high speed tends to negate the separation caused by the decoy's ejection velocity.
 A turn towards approaching missiles to establish/increase the angle between the decoy and the platform is especially important in cases where a missile approaches from the rear between the five or seven 'o clock sectors.
 If the AOA is not accurate enough, the pilot could very well turn in the wrong direction and set himself up for the situation as described above.

 The system must also be fully automated as the human reaction time in relevant cases (short range launches) is too long.

 Physical requirements

-Light aircraft, helicopters and fighters usually have limited space and mass capacity for additional equipment.
-The system should also not cause adverse aerodynamic drag which demands minimal physical size and number of boxes.
+Light aircraft, helicopters, and fighters usually have limited space and mass capacity for additional equipment.
+The system may also cause adverse aerodynamic drag which demands minimal physical size and number of boxes.
 The power consumption must further be kept within the capacity of the platform's electrical system.

-To reduce the installation and integration costs, the necessary interfaces have to be provided to ensure communication and co-existence with other on-board avionics.